annie0sc/gdp-happy-health/Design Data/Contributions/Anshitha/README.md

 ![ ](https://github.com/annie0sc/gdp_health_app/blob/master/Design%20Data/Zoom_Meeting.png)
 - Our team also discussed about a meeting hosted by "Sprint planning" team and the points they had discussed.
 - We discussed on what we have to on friday.
+- I will be dealing with defining and reviewing the entities of ER.